Fire and rescue services

 To protect yourself from illness:

-Waterborne, foodborne and other infectious diseases happen, including:
+Waterborne, foodborne, parasitic and other infectious diseases occur, such as:

 To protect yourself from illness: